Lake Tahoe skiing & riding at Homewood Mountain Resort

-Protected from ridge-winds by Ellis Peak’s unique position, wind is far less of an issue than at other resorts, keeping lifts turning.
+Protected from ridge-winds by Ellis Peak’s unique position, the wind is far less of an issue than at other resorts, keeping lifts turning.

 Half of the trails at Homewood are rated intermediate, with plenty of wide cruisers and paths to explore and 35% of the runs are advanced, with some incredible tree skiing and exhilarating terrain.